Never Won Anything Anywhere.

 Every Saturday during the winter months for years to come we would all play at Forest Hill Arena from midnight until two in the morning.
 Every week we would play the same team made up of mostly Italian guys who like us had some good players, but for the most part they were equal to us.
 We would easily spend a quarter of our ice time fighting and arguing and at times the fighting would get pretty serious.
 I was worried on more than one occasion that someone was going to get seriously hurt.

-After hockey and dressing room banter we all headed over to the Sky Ranch restaurant on Dufferin Street.
-The Sky Ranch was open twenty-four hours.
-Naturally, we had our own reserved separate tables and I would have an early breakfast before heading home at 4 am to sleep.
+After hockey and some dressing room banter we all headed over to the Sky Ranch restaurant on Dufferin Street.
+The Sky Ranch was open twenty-four hours and naturally we had our own reserved separate tables.
+I would have an early breakfast before heading home at 4 am to sleep.

-As the years passed by Bruce's boys now had other priorities and they gradually stopped playing altogether.
-I assumed it was because of the family pressure which a few of them had told me about.
-Hockey was a contact sport and if they ever got hurt then how would they be able to support their families?
+As the years passed some of Bruce's boys now had other priorities and they gradually stopped playing altogether.
+I assumed it was because of the family pressure which a few of them had already told me about.
+Hockey was a contact sport and if they ever got hurt then how would they be able to support their family?

 Seriously?